-EDUC 121 Introduction to Teaching (3 Hours)
+EDUC 121 Introduction to Teaching (3 Hours) →

 Teaching concepts and practices as they apply to today's elementary and secondary schools will be introduced.
 Topics will include the roles and responsibilities of the teacher, various modes of instruction, specialized areas in teaching, and professional requirements and concerns.
-Twenty hours of observation in a school setting are required.
-3 hrs. lecture/wk.
+Twenty hours of observation in a school setting is required.